Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsubsection{Value-Aware Training Loss}

-We define a value-aware auxiliary loss that directly maximizes the sum of decision quality improvements across all receivers:
+We define an auxiliary loss that maximizes the total decision quality improvements across receivers:

-This loss is relevant because it addresses the core objective mismatch: standard communication training minimizes reconstruction error, but what matters for coordination is whether messages improve teammates' decisions.
+where $b \in \{1,\ldots,B\}$ indexes samples in a mini-batch of size $B$, and $m_i^{(b)}$ is the message generated by agent $i$ for the $b$-th sample.
+This value-aware loss is relevant because it addresses the core objective mismatch: standard communication training minimizes reconstruction error, but what matters for coordination is whether messages improve teammates' decisions.
 By directly optimizing $\Delta Q$, we ensure messages encode coordination-critical information rather than observational details.
 This loss is incorporated into our decision-focused world learning (Subsection \ref{subsec:omd}), ensuring communication optimization is coupled with world model training.
-Crucially, since $\Delta Q_j$ depends on the critic $Q_w$, which in turn depends on the world model $f_\theta$, this creates an end-to-end pathway from communication to downstream performance.